‘Total War: Warhammer’ News: Something Big Is Coming To The Total War Franchise

 That just might be the case.
 As observed by Gamespot, the background in the countdown page contains pyramid-like buildings that hints of a historical setting and definitely agrees with a Total War historical title.

-But all are speculations for now.
+However, all are speculations for now.
 Drop by later this week to confirm what content developer Creative Assembly will be introducing to the Total War franchise.

 [Featured Image by Total War]